Family and Friends

 About Family and Friends

-The friends and family of LGBT people might need support and this can include parents and grandparents, brothers and sisters, aunts and uncles, cousins or the children of LGBT people.
+The friends and family of LGBT people might need support and this can include parents, grandparents, siblings, aunts and uncles, cousins or the children of LGBT people.

 When a friend or family member “comes out” it can be a challenging time.
 It can really help to talk to someone and our volunteers understand that it can be hard for families when a loved one comes out.
 If you’d like to speak to someone please call our helpline on 1890 929 539.

 People in straight presenting relationships may also come out as lesbian, gay, bisexual or transgender and can call the LGBT Ireland Helpline for support.
 This can be a very difficult and confusing time them as well as for their spouses, partners and/or children.
 LGBT Ireland’s helpline volunteers are trained to listen and provide support to people dealing with this situation.

 We also run a Gender Identity Family Support Line which is run by non-judgemental volunteers who themselves have a transgender or gender non-confirming family member, and is open to provide support and information for you and your family.
 Call us on 01 907 3707.